 In academia – where we generate a codified title for most things – this type of work has been increasingly described as translational research.
 It’s just starting to make a mark outside of the bio-medical and pharmacological ghetto in which it first developed not least to help drug companies improve client understanding of their products (ie the medics).
 But I really want to encourage others with the translational skills and the overview of a broad literature to do some of this translational work – I know who some of you are!

-This service – currently 152 issues (as of 7th September 2016) – is available at:
+This service – currently 168 issues (as of 7th June 2018) – is available at: